toobie-2b/AnimeGAN/README.md

 Thanks to *GAN hacks by Soumith Chintala* (The repo can be found [here](https://www.github.com/soumith/ganhacks)) which made it much easier to train the model and help me learn many things.

-Also to Aladdin Persson's [YouTube Channel](https://www.youtube.com/channel/UCkzW5JSFwvKRjXABI-UTAkQ) which helped me to learn implement the code.
+Also to Aladdin Persson's [YouTube Channel](https://www.youtube.com/channel/UCkzW5JSFwvKRjXABI-UTAkQ) which helped me to learn implement the code...